Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

 - High SPL handling up to 148 dB(A) — handles the loudest of singers

-- Cardioid polar pattern — reduces sound interference and better isolates desired sound source
+- Cardioid pattern — reduces sound interference and better isolates desired sound source

 - Low price

-- The included XLR cable and pop filter come from the seller, not the manufacturer, and they are low quality
+- The included XLR cable and pop filter come from the seller, not the manufacturer, and they are not well made

 - Vocal output will probably need to be EQed